Joystream/joystream/README.md

 ### Standard Release Meetings

-In addition to the weekly follow-up up meetings addressed above, each release cycle includes the more formal meetings listed below.
+In addition to the weekly follow-up meetings addressed above, each release cycle includes the more formal meetings listed below.

 - `Launch Meeting`
 - `User Stories Meeting`